django-cms/django-cms-mgmt/contributions/work-groups.md

 ## Announcing workgroup progress

 For all workgroup members:
-- We invite you to join the weekly [Technical Committee meeting](https://github.com/django-cms/django-cms-mgmt/blob/master/community%20and%20support/weekly%20tech%20committee%20meeting.md) from time to time and report on the progress made.
+- We invite you to join the weekly [Technical Committee meeting](/tech-committee/weekly-tech-committee-meeting.md) from time to time and report on the progress made.
-- Please notify Nicolai (nicolai@django-cms.org) when the workgroup has made significant progress or even completed a task so that he can create a community blog post.
+- Please notify Nicolai (nicolai@django-cms.org) when the workgroup has made significant progress or even completed a task so that he can create a blog post or include it in the newsletter.

 # Workgroup FAQ